jpeaton/jpeaton.github.io/projects-CSEC488FinalProject.md

 # Project Overview

-This project is my **solo final lab for CSEC 488**, delivered as a Capture the Flag (CTF)–style engagement that simulates a real penetration test—except instead of dramatic music, it’s mostly terminal output and quiet reflection.
+This project was my **solo final lab for CSEC 488**, delivered as a Capture the Flag (CTF)–style engagement that simulates a real penetration test.
+A lot of terminal output and frustration which turned into self-reflection.
 The mission: compromise multiple target systems in a controlled lab environment and retrieve flags using realistic, entry-level offensive security techniques.

 The operating mode was **locked in**, **no script-kiddie behavior**, **brain fully online**.
 This wasn’t a speedrun exercise—it was a methodical, exam-condition engagement focused on doing things *the right way*.
 This overview stays intentionally high-level so it doesn’t accidentally turn into an academic integrity incident.